peterdikant/xair-remote/README.md

 4     | FX Sends 1 - 4, FX Returns 1 - 4
 5     | Bus 1 - 6, 2 unassigned

-The Push function of encoders `E1` to `E4` can be used to toggle mute groups 1 to 4 in all layers.
+The Push function of encoders `E1` to `E3` can be used to toggle mute groups 1 to 3 in all layers.
+I always use mute group 4 for FX mute, therefore I have placed this mute group on button `B09`.
+This way I also get a visual feedback on the status of my FX returns.

-Press `CTRL + C` to exit.
+To exit press `CTRL + C`.

+## TODOs

+Following features are currently on my todo list:

+- [ ] Tap Tempo button on `B10` with automatic detection of FX slot for delay plugin
+- [ ] Think about possible ways to use layer B. Maybe edit channel details for the first 16 channels.
+For example: Gain, Low Cut, Gate Threshold, Compressor Threshold, 4x EQ Gain (low priority)

 ## License